radius-project/docs/docs/content/recipes-section/howto-author-recipes/_index.md

 rad bicep publish --file myrecipe.bicep --target br:myregistry.azurecr.io/recipes/myrecipe:v1
 ```

+{{% /codetab %}}

+{{% codetab %}}

+Radius recommends following the [Terraform module publishing docs](https://developer.hashicorp.com/terraform/registry/modules/publish) as a guide to setup a GitHub repository where you can store your Terraform modules.

+{{% /codetab %}}

+{{< /tabs >}}

 ### Step 6: Register your Recipe with your environment

-Now that your Recipe Bicep template has been stored within your Bicep registry, you can add it your Radius environment to be used by developers.
+Now that your Recipe template has been stored, you can add it your Radius environment to be used by developers.
 This allows you to mix-and-match templates for each of your environments such as dev, canary, and prod.

 Recipes now support a default experience, where you can register a Recipe under the name `default` within an environment.
 Developers can then call the Recipe without specifying a name, and Radius will automatically use the `default` Recipe.
 If you want to register a Recipe that is not the default, you can specify a custom name.